bobmcwhirter/bob.mcwhirter.org/blog/2010-08-23-consolidation.md

 So, in trying to shuffled everything over to *mcwhirter.org*, I've now got the Fnokd! site ported over to [Awestruct](http://awestruct.org/).

-I'm tired of differentiating *work* from *personal*.
-So, now I'll be blogging whatever seems appropriate, at the appropriate locations.
+This includes some modifications to Awestruct to support cool stuff like [tag clouds](/blog/tags).
+Pretty happy with how dynamic a static site can be.
+Mix in [IntenseDebate](http://intensedebate.com/) for comments, and a pile of static files works impressively well.

-For those of you keeping track at home, that includes this blog, along with
+For those of you keeping track at home, that means you can find stuff I write here and at a variety of other places:

 - <http://cloudpress.org/>
 - <http://torquebox.org/>